Joan of Arc (Leonard Cohen song)

 "Joan of Arc" is a song by Canadian singer-songwriter Leonard Cohen.
 It was released as a single in March 1971 from his third album, Songs of Love and Hate.
 The song lasts almost six-and-a-half minutes, and is composed of four stanzas of eight lines each with a "la-la" refrain.

 Theme of the song

 The song is constructed mainly as a dialogue between Joan of Arc and the fire which is consuming her as she burns at the stake, after having been found guilty of heresy (in 1431).
 In the song, Joan says that she is "tired of the war" and tells how she would rather be wearing a white wedding dress (one of the charges against her was that she dressed as a man).
 Joan's surrender to the fire, as its bride, may also be seen as a symbol of her religious fervor and commitment.

 Background

-This song was apparently inspired by Cohen's love for the German model Nico.
+This song was apparently inspired by Cohen's love for the German singer Nico.
 It has also been noted that the structure in which the song is both sung and recited on parallel tracks (most obvious in the first and last four lines) was inspired by Medieval palimpsests.